 Most business transfer agents have a website with an online directory of businesses for sale.

-Still debating whether or not to buy a business?
+Still debating whether to buy an existing business?

 You’ve shortlisted a business but you’re not completely sure as to whether you should purchase it or not.